 - There are no backups for scratch.

-- DO NOT execute PARALLEL runs on the login nodes.
+- Please DO NOT execute PARALLEL runs on the login nodes.
 Use the batch scheduler.

-- DO NOT run long serial jobs on the login nodes.
+- Please DO NOT run long serial jobs on the login nodes.
 Use the batch scheduler.

 - Please use disk space wisely, both home and scratch.
 The resources are shared by everyone on the cluster.

 - User directories in /scratch on the cluster are automounted by the file system as they are needed.
-If you list all subdirectories under /scratch (ls /scratch), you'll see only a few, the ones currently in use.
-However, there are hundreds of userids and each has a scratch directory.
-Just cd to one (cd /scratch/userid) and it will be 'magically' mounted for you.
+When you list the subdirectories under /scratch (that is, ls /scratch), you will see only a few of them, the ones that are currently in use.
+However, there are hundreds of userids and each has its own scratch directory.
+When you cd to one (cd /scratch/userid) it will be 'automagically' mounted for you.

 - The Lipscomb cluster has 256 Basic Nodes with 16 cores and 64 GB of memory each.